githubtraining/using-github-actions-for-ci/course-details.md

 We'll answer common questions like:

 - What is Continuous Integration?
-- What are workflows and how do they enable CI?
+- How do GitHub Actions and workflows enable CI?
 - What are build artifacts and how are they used?
 - How can a unit testing framework be implemented with GitHub Actions?

 And when you're done you'll be able to:
-- Describe the importance of Continuous Integration
+- Describe the importance of GitHub Actions in Continuous Integration
 - Use and customize a templated workflow
 - Create CI workflows that match a team's needs and behaviors
 - Use a repository's source code and build artifacts across jobs in a workflow